Château Léoville Las Cases

 History of Château Léoville Las Cases

-Château Léoville Las Cases has its roots in the viticultural history of the Médoc since the 17th century.
-Originally, the estate was part of a vast domain known as Mont-Moytié, belonging to Jean de Moytié, an influential member of the Bordeaux Parliament.
+Château Léoville Las Cases traces its roots in the viticultural history of the Médoc back to the 17th century.
+Originally, the property was part of a vast estate known as Mont-Moytié, belonging to Jean de Moytié, an influential member of the Bordeaux Parliament.
 Over the centuries, this estate changed hands to become one of the largest properties in the region.
-In the mid-18th century, Blaise Antoine Alexandre de Gascq, Lord of Léoville, undertook to develop the estate and elevate the quality of its wines, propelling it to the forefront of the Bordeaux scene.
+In the mid-18th century, Blaise Antoine Alexandre de Gascq, Lord of Léoville, undertook to develop the estate and elevate the quality of its wines, propelling the estate to the forefront of the Bordeaux scene.

-At the time of the French Revolution, as with many other estates, the Léoville domain was divided.
-Thus, one part became Château Léoville Barton and another, Château Léoville Poyferré.
-However, the heart of the estate was returned to Pierre-Jean de Las Cases, Marquis de Las Cases, giving birth to the prestigious Château Léoville Las Cases as we know it today.
-Since the end of the 19th century, the estate has belonged to the Delon family, who continue to manage it with a constant commitment to quality and excellence.
+During the French Revolution, as with many other properties, the Léoville estate was divided.
+In this way, one part became Château Léoville Barton and another, Château Léoville Poyferré.
+However, the heart of the estate returned to Pierre-Jean de Las Cases, Marquis de Las Cases, thus giving birth to the prestigious Château Léoville Las Cases we know today.
+Since the end of the 19th century, the property has belonged to the Delon family, who continue to manage it with a constant commitment to quality and excellence.

-Terroirs and Vineyards of Château Léoville Las Cases
+Terroirs and Vines of Château Léoville Las Cases

-The soils, of great complexity, are primarily composed of Quaternary gravels, with sandy, clayey and gravelly-sandy subsoils.
-The geological diversity of the estate ensures perfect drainage, providing the vines with an optimal and consistent water supply, without excess.
-This soil composition is ideal for the flourishing of noble grape varieties such as Cabernet Sauvignon, Merlot and Cabernet Franc, which make up the estate's vineyard plantings.
+The soils, of great complexity, are mainly composed of Quaternary gravels, with sandy, clay and gravelly-sandy subsoils.
+The geological diversity of the estate allows for perfect drainage, providing the vines with optimal and regular water supply, without excess.
+This soil composition is ideal for the flourishing of noble grape varieties such as Cabernet Sauvignon, Merlot and Cabernet Franc, which make up the estate's plantings.

-The average age of the vines in the Grand Clos is 52 years, and their planting density reaches 8,600 vines per hectare, ensuring optimal concentration of aromas in each berry.
+The average age of the Grand Clos vines is 52 years, and their planting density reaches 8,600 vines per hectare, ensuring optimal concentration of aromas in each berry.

-Winemaking at Château Léoville Las Cases remains deeply rooted in the Bordeaux tradition, while incorporating the most modern technological advances.
-Each parcel of the estate is vinified separately in order to preserve the singularity of the different terroirs.
-The fermentation process takes place in a combination of wooden, stainless steel and concrete vats of varying sizes, all equipped with temperature control systems for perfectly controlled fermentation.
+Vinification at Château Léoville Las Cases remains deeply rooted in the Bordeaux tradition, while incorporating the most modern technological advances.
+Each plot of the estate is vinified separately in order to preserve the individuality of the different terroirs.
+The fermentation process takes place in a combination of wooden, stainless steel and concrete vats of varying sizes, all equipped with temperature control systems for perfectly managed fermentation.

 The château has oak vats specially reserved for the vinification of its Fine Wine.
-After malolactic fermentation, which also takes place in vats, the blending is carried out, allowing the teams to taste the wine prior to barrel ageing.
-The wines of Château Léoville Las Cases are then aged for 18 to 20 months in new French oak barrels (approximately 90% new wood), which imparts fine tannins and a structure suited to long-term ageing.
+After malolactic fermentation, which also takes place in vats, the blending occurs, allowing the teams to taste the wine before ageing in barrels.
+The wines of Château Léoville Las Cases are then aged for 18 to 20 months in new French oak barrels (approximately 90% new wood), which imparts fine tannins and a structure well-suited to ageing.

 The cuvées of Château Léoville Las Cases